Chapter 13 – Chronic Wasting Disease Herd Certification Programs

 Limited entry

-17. An enrolled herd may introduce live cervids and embryos only from herds at an equivalent or higher CWD HCP status level with no negative impact on the CWD HCP status level of the recipient herd.
-Introductions from lower status or unenrolled herds will result in a downgrading of the herd's status level.
-Appropriate documentation is required for every cervid that is born on or enters the herd.
+An enrolled herd may introduce live cervids and embryos only from herds at an equivalent or higher CWD HCP status level in order to maintain their status level.

 Biosecurity